pcoitinho/grunt-PHP-Bootstrap-template/readme.md

   Copyright (c) 2017 */
 ```

-You can customize the banner in the first few lines of
+You can customize the banner in the Gruntfile.